sahaantor149/Structured-Programming-Language/README.md

 # Loop Related Problems and Solutions

-This repository contains solutions to 20 loop-related programming problems, designed to improve logical thinking and coding skills.
-Each problem explores different aspects of loops and algorithm development.
+This repository contains a collection of 20 loop-related programming problems and their solutions.
+The problems and solutions are organized into the `Question 1 and Solution` folder for ease of access.
+Each problem is designed to improve your programming and problem-solving skills, focusing on loops and basic algorithms.

+---

+## Folder Structure

+- **`Question 1 and Solution/`**: Contains both problem statements and their corresponding solutions.
+Each problem and its solution are paired for easy navigation.

 ---